drwetter/testssl.sh/doc/testssl.1.md

 `--bugs`                    does some workarounds for buggy servers like padding for old F5 devices.
 The option is passed as `-bug` to openssl when needed, see `s_client(1)`.
 For the socket part testssl.sh tries its best also without that option to cope with broken server implementations (environment preset via `BUGS="-bugs"`)

 `--assuming-http`           testssl.sh does upfront a protocol detection on the application layer.
 In cases where for some reasons the usage of HTTP cannot be automatically detected you may want to use this option.
-It helps you to tell testssl.sh not to skip HTTP specific tests and to run the client simulation with browsers.
+It tells testssl.sh not to skip HTTP specific tests and to run the client simulation with browsers.
 Sometimes also the severity depends on the application protocol, e.g. SHA1 signed certificates, the lack of any SAN matches and some vulnerabilities will be punished harder when checking a web server as opposed to a mail server.

 * `-n, --no-dns` instructs testssl.sh to not do any DNS lookups.
 This is useful if you either can't or are not willing to perform DNS lookups.
 The latter applies e.g. to some pentests, the former could e.g. help you to avoid timeouts by DNS lookups. `NODNS=true` has the same effect.

-* `--sneaky` as a friendly feature for the server side testssl.sh uses a user agent `TLS tester from ${URL}` (HTTP).
+* `--sneaky` as a friendly feature for the server side testssl.sh uses a HTTP user agent `TLS tester from ${URL}`.
 With this option your traces are less verbose and a Firefox user agent is being used.
 Be aware that it doesn't hide your activities.
 That is just not possible (environment preset via `SNEAKY=true`).

 ### SINGLE CHECK OPTIONS